mertunsaldi/me462_hockey/docs/ball_example_usage.md

         pass
 ```

 You are free to design a completely different interface, e.g. using `tkinter` or `PyQt`.
 Just call the methods on `GameAPI` to move the PlotClocks and trigger scenarios as needed.
+One may take a look at demo files under `/examples` folder, they provide simple features using tkinter.

 ## Firmware and Calibration Scripts

 The hardware is driven by a pair of Raspberry Pi Pico boards.
 The repository contains MicroPython firmware for these devices inside the `PlotClock` directory:

 - `PlotClockMaster.py` – runs on the **master** Pico.
 It simply forwards all serial commands from the host to the slave board via UART and echoes back any replies.
 Flash this file onto the Pico connected to the host PC.
 - `PlotClockSlave.py` – firmware for a PlotClock robot.
-It decodes commands such as `p.hit()` or `p.setXY()` and drives the servos accordingly.
-Deploy it to the Pico attached to the hitter arm.
+It decodes commands such as `p.getMinY()` or `p.setXY()` and sends a script back or drives the servos accordingly.
+Deploy it to the Pico attached to the hitter plotclock.
 - `arena_manager_slave.py` – similar to the PlotClock slave but controls the **Arena Manager** with the gripper.
 Flash this on the Pico driving the manager mechanism.

-Use a tool like `mpremote` or `rshell` to copy the scripts to the respective boards.
+Use a tool like `mpremote` or `rshell` or `Thonny` to copy the scripts to the respective boards, naming them `main.py`.
 The master Pico appears as a USB serial device on the host machine while the slave Pico is connected only to the master via UART.

 Calibration of the arena manager is performed with `calibration_map.py`.
 Execute
 this script on the host after connecting the devices.
 It builds a grid of points
 inside the working area, moves the manager to each one and records the resulting
 image coordinates.
 Once complete it writes `calibration_map.csv` and
 `calibration_poly.csv` which are loaded automatically by `ArenaManager`.
+Optionally, one may also test how the calibration turned out via `Go to Corrected Points` button.

+Note: It is necessary for the camera to see all the arena corners (4x4 Aruco markers of id 13).

 ### Calibration Logic